AvaloniaUI/avalonia-docs/docs/reference/controls/detailed-reference/uniform-grid.md

 ---
+title: UniformGrid
 description: REFERENCE - Built-in Controls
 ---

 import UniformGridFrenchFlagScreenshot from '/img/gitbook-import/assets/image (1) (2).png';

-# Uniform Grid
+# UniformGrid

-The uniform grid divides the available space evenly in both directions, into cells.
+The `UniformGrid` divides the available space evenly in both directions, into cells.
 You can specify how many divisions to use, and these can be different in either direction.

 You can then allocate child controls to the cells created, using attached row and column index properties (zero-based).